bryanbrunetti/exifupdater/README.md

 ## Error Handling

 - Files that can't be processed are logged with appropriate error messages
-- Files already existing at the destination are skipped with a warning
+- **Files already existing at the destination are skipped, but album symlinks are still created**
 - The tool continues processing other files if an error occurs
 - Detailed logs are printed to help diagnose any issues
 - Dry-run mode allows you to preview all operations before execution